pikax/swgoh/readme.md

 - Toon info parsing
 - Login support

+# [0.4.10] 2018-06-29
+- Cache for Characters & Ship stats
+- Added playername to profile [#12 - swgoh.profile should return also the profile's character name][i10]

 # [0.4.9] 2018-05-26
 - Add static images(toon/ships) to the static folder [#10 - Static resource links are not working][i10]